naldeborgh7575/brain_segmentation/README.md

 <img alt="Results of the complete segmentation of a single brain" src='images/segment.png'>
 <sub> <b>Figure 4:</b> (Top) Representative scans from each tumor imaging sequence.
 Approximately 600 images need to be analyzed per brain for a segmentation.
 (Bottom) The results of a complete tumor segmentation.</sub>

+Automatic tumor segmentation has the potential to decrease lag time between diagnostic tests and treatment by providing an efficient and standardized report of tumor location in a fraction of the time it would take a radiologist to do so.

 ## High Grade Gliomas

-Automatic tumor segmentation has the potential to decrease lag time between diagnostic tests and treatment by providing an efficient and standardized report of tumor location in a fraction of the time it would take a radiologist to do so.

 High-grade malignant brain tumors are generally associated with a short life expectancy and limited treatment options.
 The aggressive nature of this illness necessitates efficient diagnosis and treatment planning to improve quality of and extend patient life.
-Magnetic Resonance Imaging (MRI) is a common technique for assessing brain tumors and determining next steps, but the large quantity of data produced by these scans prohibits precise manual segmentation in a feasible amount of time.

 <img alt="Example of tumor segmentation overlay on T2" src="images/segmented_slice.png" width='400'>